 Food Recall Procedure

 A recall process will only be initiated if there are any reports or complaints from multiple sources with reference to a particular FBO.
 The reports or complaints may be from manufacturers, wholesalers, importer, exporter, distributor, retailers, consumers, media, government agencies and Food Authority or the Commissioner of Food Safety of the State/UT.
-However before recall, these reports or complaints shall be reviewed by the Food Authority in consultation with the FBO in accordance with the guidelines.
+However, before the recall, these reports or complaints shall be reviewed by the Food Authority in consultation with the FBO in accordance with the guidelines.
 If any FBO does not respond to the complaint, the complainant or the consumer may report the matter to the Commissioner of Food Safety of the State/UT or the Food Authority who will take steps to determine the need for recall and instruct the concerned FBO accordingly to initiate the recall.

 All other FBOs in the entire distribution chain will be required to implement the instructions that come from the recalling food business operator and will be required to conduct the recall and provide information on the distribution of the food to the recalling food business operator or the Commissioner of Food Safety of the State/UT or the Food Authority.
 Any failure on the part of the part of any FBO to implement the recall procedure once ordered will be liable to action as per the Act.
 The State Food Authority or Food Authority can also take appropriate action if it finds that a recall is not effective or if it finds that the violation is continuing.

 Any recall of food that is manufactured overseas may also be initiated on reports of health authorities, or from information received directly from such authorities or others.
 Export units will also need to have a recall plan especially if the food products are directed to local consumers in India.
-Additionally, food imported into country will be checked by port authority and concerned food safety officer to ensure that the food has not been rejected or recalled any market, so that it is not disbursed in local market as unsafe food.
+Additionally, food imported into a country will be checked by the port authority and concerned food safety officer to ensure that the food has not been rejected or recalled any market so that it is not disbursed in the local market as unsafe food.

 Operation of Food Recall System